sunilyadavfabhotel/quotes-typing/README.md

 # [Quotes-typing](https://sunilkuyadav.github.io/quotes-typing/)

-Quotes-typing is a react based web page design to improve your ten-fingure typeing.
-The fun fact is you don't have to type some random words but motivational quotes so you will be improving your ten-fingure typeing speed along with motivation.
+Quotes-typing is a react-based web page design to improve your ten-finger typing.
+You don't have to type some random words but motivational quotes, so you will be improving your ten-figure typing speed and motivation.
 All the best!

 ## Demo